Martha Argerich: Professional career

 Argerich is the president of the International Piano Academy Lake Como and performs annually at the Lugano Festival.
 She has also created and been a General Director of the Argerich Music Festival and Encounter in Beppu, Japan, since 1996.

 Her aversion to the press and publicity has resulted in her remaining out of the limelight for most of her career.
-Nevertheless, she is widely recognized as one of the greatest pianists in history.
+Nevertheless, she has been described as one of the greatest contemporary pianists.
 Her performance of Liszt's First Piano Concerto conducted by Daniel Barenboim at The Proms 2016 prompted this review in The Guardian: "It was an unforgettable performance.
 Argerich celebrated her 75th birthday in June this year, but that news doesn't seem to have reached her fingers.
 Her playing is still as dazzling, as frighteningly precise, as it has always been; her ability to spin gossamer threads of melody as matchless as ever.
 This was unmistakably and unashamedly Liszt in the grand manner, a bit old-fashioned and sometimes even a bit vulgar at times, but in this of all concertos, with Barenboim and the orchestra following each twist and turn, every little quickening and moment of expressive reflection, it seemed entirely appropriate".
 Argerich returned to the Proms at the age of 78 in 2019 to perform Tchaikovsky's First Piano Concerto under the baton of Barenboim, a performance described as "mesmerizing".